breandan/kotlingrad/README.md

 ### Notation

-Kotlin𝛁 operators are [higher order functions](https://en.wikipedia.org/wiki/Higher-order_function), which take up to two inputs and return a single output, all of which are higher order functions with the same numerical type, and whose shape is denoted in superscript below.
+Kotlin𝛁 operators are [higher-order functions](https://en.wikipedia.org/wiki/Higher-order_function), which take up to two inputs and return a single output, all of which are higher-order functions with the same numerical type, and whose shape is denoted using superscript in the rightmost column below.

 |                        Math†                         |            Infix            |         Prefix         |         Postfix‡         |                                                  Type                                                  |
 |:----------------------------------------------------:|:---------------------------:|:----------------------:|:------------------------:|:------------------------------------------------------------------------------------------------------:|